Did you break a tooth recently?

 After all, Americans will lose an average of 12 teeth until they reach 50 years old.
 Next to cavities and periodontal diseases, accidents can also lead to tooth loss.
 Sometimes, biting hard can lead to a chipped tooth.

-If you find yourself in such a situation, continue reading below for a quick guide on what to do if you break a tooth.
+If you find yourself in such a situation, continue reading below for a quick guide on what to do if you get tooth pain henderson nc.

 The First Things to Do When You Break a Tooth